Ryanyzh/ID-Assignment01-1-/README.md

 I decided to split the website into 5 different sections to porvide greater clarity for the purpose of each page:

 - Page One > Home > Fans will be able to immediately identify the main band of this wesbite - Imagine Dragons.
 They are greeted with the big band title, followed by a section containing a brief description of the band and lastly, a image gallery of the band in the format of a slideshow.
+    - In the first page, there is the title of Imagine Dragons with a background.
+Next, there is a 2 grid column with the left column holding the image of the 4 members and the other column providing a brief description of the band.
+There is a click more button for the users to explore more about the band.

 - Page Two > History > For fans who are curious about how the band was etablished and what are the ups and downs they have went through throughout their career, here is a page for them.